happybono/SonataSmooth/README.md

 ## Special Licensing Notice : Binomial Weighted Median Filter
 Most components of this project are licensed under MIT.

-However, the **Binomial Weighted Median Filter (based on Pascal’s Triangle coefficients)** is patent-pending and has special restrictions:
+However, the **Binomial Weighted Median Filter (based on Pascal’s Triangle coefficients)** is patent-pending and has special restrictions :

 - ✅ Free for non-commercial research, education, and personal projects
 - ❌ Commercial use, reproduction, or distribution requires prior written consent from the patent holder